XpiritBV/ContainerWorkshop2018Docs/Lab9-Monitoring.md

 Go to the Azure portal and create a new Application Insights resource in the existing resource group.
 Once created go to the overview and take note of the AppInsights instrumentation key.

-Currently, you cannot create the AppInsights resource from the Azure CLI.
-It is possible to use Azure Resource Management to automate the provisioning.
+Currently, you cannot [easily](https://docs.microsoft.com/en-us/cli/azure/ext/application-insights/monitor/app-insights?view=azure-cli-latest) create the AppInsights resource from the Azure CLI.
+It is possible to use Azure Resource Management (ARM templates) to automate the provisioning.

 ## <a name='configure'></a>Configure gathering of telemetry and monitoring data